eagle-io/docs/source/topics/user_preferences/index.rst

 .. meta::
-   :description: Set your eagle.io account preferences, see what groups and fellow users you are associated with, change login and passwords, timezone, formats and notifications preferences.
+   :description: Set your eagle.io userpreferences, see what groups and fellow users you are associated with, change login and passwords, timezone, formats and notifications preferences.

 .. _user-preferences: